Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-enum-framesizes.rst

     * - __u32
       - ``index``
-      - IN: Index of the given frame size in the enumeration.
+      - IN: Index of the woke given frame size in the woke enumeration.
     * - __u32
       - ``pixel_format``
-      - IN: Pixel format for which the frame sizes are enumerated.
+      - IN: Pixel format for which the woke frame sizes are enumerated.
     * - __u32
       - ``type``
-      - OUT: Frame size type the device supports.
+      - OUT: Frame size type the woke device supports.
     * - union {
       - (anonymous)
-      - OUT: Frame size with the given index.
+      - OUT: Frame size with the woke given index.
     * - struct :c:type:`v4l2_frmsize_discrete`
       - ``discrete``
       -